 Movement of Metals in the Environment

 Metals are redistributed naturally in the environment by both geologic and biological cycles.
 Rainwater dissolves rocks and ores and transports materials, including metals, to rivers and underground water (e.g., arsenic), depositing and stripping materials from adjacent soil and eventually transporting these substances to the ocean to be precipitated as sediment or taken up into forming rainwater to be relocated elsewhere.
 Biological cycles moving metals include biomagnification by plants and animals resulting in incorporation into food cycles.
-Human ...
+Human industry ...